srozemuller/rozemuller_blog/content/blog/2020-11-22-enable-rdp-shortpath-for-azure-virtual-desktop-on-an-image-version-automated/index.md

 ```

-<div aria-hidden="true" class="wp-block-spacer" style="height:50px"></div>After the script has run locally you will see the prepare script in C:\\Scripts.
+After the script has run locally you will see the prepare script in C:\\Scripts.
 The Prepare-ForRDPShortpath.ps1 content will take care of the register keys and the local Windows Firewall

 ```powershell
 $WinstationsKey = 'HKLM:\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations'